 In order to further convince all of mankind and to point out the impurities within some people’s devotion, God has gone further to point out mankind’s various ugly features, and in this way has fulfilled His words like the following: “How many truly love Me?
 Who is not acting out of consideration for their own futures?
 Who has never complained during their trials?”
 From these words, men can see their own disobedience, disloyalty and lack of filial piety, and thus see God’s mercy and love following all of those who seek Him every step of the way.
 This can be seen from these words: “When a portion of man is on the brink of retreat, when all who hope for Me to change My manner of speech lose hope, I utter the words of salvation, and bring all who truly love Me back to My kingdom, before My throne.”
 Here, the phrase “those who truly love Me,” and the rhetorical question “How many truly love Me?” aren’t in conflict.
 It indicates that those who are true have impurities.
 It is not as if God knows nothing.
 Since God can see the innermost hearts of men, the word “true” is used sarcastically in reference to the corrupt mankind, so that all of man can better see their indebtedness to God, take more blame, as well as understand the fact that the resentment in their hearts comes entirely from Satan.
 People are surprised when they see the word “devotion.”
 They think: How many times have I railed against Heaven and earth?
 And how many times have I wanted to leave, but because I feared God’s administrative decrees I just got by and went along with the crowd, waiting for God to sort it out?
 If it turned out there was truly no hope, then I would gradually back out.
 Now God calls us His devoted people, so does this mean God really can see through the innermost hearts of men?
 It wasn’t until the very end that God pointed out the inner states of various kinds of people in order to avoid this type of misunderstanding.
 This made mankind who was first suspicious in their hearts but happy in their words enter a state of conviction in heart, words, and eyes.
 In this way, man’s impression of God’s word has grown more profound, and accordingly man has grown more fearful, more reverent, and has gained a better understanding of God.
 Finally, to alleviate man’s fear of the future, God said: “But as the past is the past, and now is the present, there is no need to long for the past any longer, or to worry about the future.”
 This type of urgent, harmonious, yet terse manner of speaking has an even greater effect, allowing all who read His words to see the light once more in their despair, then see God’s wisdom and deeds, then gain the title of “God’s people,” after that eliminate the doubts in their hearts, and then learn to know themselves from their various internal states.
 These states appear in turn, both sorrow and grief, and happiness and joy.
 God has captured a lifelike outline of people in these words.
 It is vivid to the point of perfection, something man cannot achieve.
 It truly exposes the secrets deepest in the heart of man.
 Is this something that man could do?

 Even more important is the passage below, in which God directly reveals to man His administrative decree.
 And this is the most important part: “Among men, those who go against reality and do not do things according to My guidance will not come to a good end, and will only bring trouble upon themselves.
 Of everything that occurs in the universe, there is nothing that I do not have the final say in.”
 Is this not the administrative decree of God?
 It goes to show that there are countless examples of those who act against this administrative decree.
 Furthermore, it warns everyone not to think of their own destiny.
 If one wishes to escape God’s orchestration, the consequences will be dire beyond imagining.
 Thus, it makes all those who experience enlightenment and illumination in these words better able to understand God’s administrative decree as well as understand that His majesty must not be offended, thereby becoming more experienced and staid, verdant like a weathered pine that defies the threat of the bitter cold, continuing to add to nature’s thriving green vitality.
 This statement makes most people feel dizzyingly bewildered, as if they have wandered into some sort of maze; this is because the content of God’s words changes relatively quickly, so nine out of ten people enter into a labyrinth when they attempt to understand their own corrupt dispositions.
 For the sake of working more smoothly, eliminating man’s doubts, and so that all may further believe in God’s faithfulness, He emphasizes at the end of that passage: “each and every one of those who truly love Me shall return before My throne.”
-Thus, all those who have undergone months of His work are alleviated of their sorrow in an instant; their hearts, which had felt as if they were suspended in midair, return home like a stone falling to solid ground; they no longer worry about their fate, and believe that God will no longer speak empty words.
+Thus, all those who have undergone months of His work are alleviated of their sorrow in an instant; their hearts, which had felt as if they were suspended in midair, return home like a stone falling to solid ground; they no longer worry about their fate, and no longer believe that God will speak empty words.
 As men are self-righteous, there is not a single one who does not believe that they display the utmost of devotion toward God; this is why God deliberately emphasizes “truly”—it is to achieve greater outcomes.
 This is to pave the way and lay the foundation for the next step in His work.

 a.
 The original text omits “new.”